javierhonduco/blog/_posts/2023-3-7-efficiently-writing-binary-data-golang.md

 ## A more efficient approach

-I wanted to minimising the overhead when writing the different fields of the structs that make this array.
-Not only lots of allocations are made when writing data we want to pass to the kernel, but also when wanted to zero the buffer to reuse it.
+I wanted to minimise the overhead when writing the different fields of the structs that make this array.
+Not only lots of allocations are made when writing data we want to pass to the kernel, but also when we zero the buffer to reuse it.

 A possibility is to use `binary` helper methods such as `binary.LittleEndian.PutUint64` that don't allocate.
 The main difference is that they receive a slice rather than a buffer.
 The first iteration manually sliced every field and wrote to them but this isn't very maintainable, so decided to abstract it in a newly created type creatively named... `EfficientBuffer`!